-After acceptance into the SAIL program, students are required to have a minimum of two contacts per quarter.
-The first contact must be an advising appointment with their assigned SAIL Counselor.
+After acceptance into the SAIL program, students are required to have a minimum of two contacts per semester The first contact must be an advising appointment with their assigned SAIL Counselor.
 The second contact can be met in a variety of different ways including; a second appointment with their SAIL Counselor, receiving “Credit” for a SAIL course, attending a SAIL or campus workshop or event, meeting with a faculty adviser, or completing an internship, research, or community service activity.

 Continuing SAIL students must renew their applications at the beginning of each academic year.
 Students may choose to participate in the program until graduation as long as they fulfill these requirements.

 The SAIL Program offers a variety of academic and advising support services to enhance student success.

 Academic Advising and Counseling